We all know that hiring website builders in India is an ideal choice for all small businesses.

 #3 Provide screenshots

-When you are working with Indian web developers, providing screenshots and writing your feedback on it will save you a lot of time & energy.
+When you are working with Indian web developers, providing screenshots and writing your feedback on them will save you a lot of time & energy.
 Believe me.

-- You are using different browser than your web developer.
+- You are using a different browser than your web developer.

-- You are using different screen resolution than your web developer.
+- You are using a different screen resolution than your web developer.

-- You didn’t clear the cache before checking any point again.
+- You didn’t clear the cache before checking any points again.

 #4 Maintain a feedback log